EGI-Federation/documentation/content/en/users/aai/check-in/vos/_index.md

 Check-in provides a REST API that allows clients to:

 - manage membership information only for the VOs they are authoritative for
-- GET VO group information only for the VOs they are authoritative for
+- Get VO group information only for the VOs they are authoritative for

 Membership Features: